Post your pro-pope postcard to "sad" pontiff now

 BERLIN German Catholics upset about media attacks on Pope Benedict over the "Vatileaks" scandal can now show solidarity with the German-born pontiff by sending pre-printed postcards bearing the message "We are with you!"

-Benedict, 85, has criticised press coverage of the scandal that began in January with the leaking of confidential documents alleging corruption, mismanagement and cronyism in the awarding of contracts in the Vatican.
+Benedict, 85, has criticized press coverage of the scandal that began in January with the leaking of confidential documents alleging corruption, mismanagement and cronyism in the awarding of contracts in the Vatican.

 Germany's 'Pro-Papa' group said it wanted to do "something more than praying" to support Benedict, who has expressed "sadness in my heart" over the scandal rocking the Church.